Breakthrough-Energy/docs/source/dev/idea_list.md

 [Ben](https://github.com/rouille)
 [Todd](https://github.com/ToddG)

-### Project 3. - Time-Series Modeling of Missing Energy Industry Data
+### Project 3. - Time-Series Modeling of Missing Energy Industry Data and Weather Data
 A significant barrier to realistic modeling of the power grid is missing data from public data sources.
 This project is to use statistical and ML models to fill in missing energy demand and renewable energy profile information in a way which mimics the real data as close as possible.
 In our current data sets of regional energy demand, we have used averaging of adjacent days to fill in our missing data, as described [here](https://github.com/Breakthrough-Energy/PreREISE#d-demand-data)